speeps/StakeholderScore/assessment.md

 This survey was sent to you by someone who values your opinion.
 Your results are anonymous so please be as candid as possible in your answers.

-All rating questions are on a 0-10 scale of how much you agree with the statement: with 0 being the lowest (you completely disagree) and 10 being the highest (you completely agree)
+All rating questions are on a 0-10 scale of how much you agree with the statement with 0 being the lowest (you completely disagree) and 10 being the highest (you completely agree)

 [Learn about this survey](https://stakeholderscore.com/background/)